Wan, Lisa Chun-ying

 Biography

-More importantly, her research has produced practical implications for the development of tourism in Hong Kong post-pandemic, particularly advocating for the establishment of sustainable tourism, including in-depth travel and eco-tourism as long-term sustainable strategies.
-The dissemination of these strategies has attracted significant public attention, leading to various TV, radio, and newspaper interviews, including important TV news programs such as 《新聞透視》, 《鏗鏘集》, 《時事多面睇》, and 《一線搜查》, as well as a prestigious radio platform “Letter to Hong Kong” 《香港家書》.
+Beyond academia, Prof Wan’s work has produced practical implications for the post-pandemic development of Hong Kong’s tourism industry, particularly in advocating for sustainable tourism, in-depth travel, and eco-tourism as long-term strategies.
+Her insights have attracted significant public attention, leading to interviews on TV, radio, and in newspapers.
+Notable appearances include important Hong Kong TV news programs such as 《新聞透視》, 《鏗鏘集》, 《時事多面睇》, and 《一線搜查》, as well as the prestigious radio platform “Letter to Hong Kong” 《香港家書》.

 Teaching Areas